watchOS 6.1.1 Problems: 5 Things You Need to Know Today

-watchOS 6 Problems
+watchOS 6.1.1 Problems

-After a few hours, we are starting to learn about watchOS 6 bugs, issues and performance complaints from users.
+After a few days, we are starting to learn about watchOS 6.1.1 bugs, issues and performance complaints from users.
 Some of these are minor, while others are definitely more frustrating to deal with.

 If you see a red exclamation point on your Apple Watch, you aren’t alone.
 Thankfully you may be able to fix this by holding the side button and digital crown for 10 seconds to reboot the watch.
 We’re seeing a few reports of bad Apple Watch performance or battery life on watchOS 6.
 In some cases, this will fix itself after a restart or after a day.